SeanDon8888/CardonaPortfolio.github.io/index.md

 layout: default
 ---

-# Creating a Security Information and Event Manager (SIEM)
+# Project 1: Creating a Security Information and Event Manager (SIEM)

 We are going to create our SIEM with Microsoft Azure